 Customer retention: exit surveys best practices

-So how do we extract the “lesson learned” benefits from churned customers?
-Obviously it is done by asking them why they decided to end relationships with your company.
-The trick here is persuading the churned customers to actually spend time to answer your questions.
+So how do we extract churned customers' “lesson learned” benefits?
+It is done by asking them why they decided to end their relationships with your company.
+The trick here is persuading the churned customers to spend time answering your questions.
 Moreover, you can use this survey to turn everything around and win this customer back.

 Invitation to take the survey

 These invitations should be treated as your regular email marketing campaign.
 Therefore you should track email opens and CTR (clickthrough).